Teen Drivers

 Families can take steps to help teens drive safely and stay safe:

 • Talk about the responsibility of driving.
 Remind your child that driving is a skill that takes a person’s full attention.
-Share experiences, personal or those you’ve read, about teen drivers and distracted driving.
-Share statistics about distracted driving regarding texting or using a phone.
-Consider asking your child to sign a pledge that includes expectations for road safety and avoiding distraction, which could include:
+Share experiences — personal or those you’ve heard/read — about teen drivers and distracted driving.
+Share statistics about distracted driving while texting or using a phone.

 • Hours your teen can drive